Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 The bottom line

-Alaska Saver is Alaska Airlines’ Basic Economy product, generous on carry-on inclusion (one full carry-on plus personal item) but stripped on most other dimensions (no checked bag, no seat selection, last boarding, non-refundable/changeable).
-For carry-on-only travelers with firm dates and no Mileage Plan status goals, Saver delivers the cheapest Alaska fare at typical $20-50 below Main.
+Alaska Saver is Alaska Airlines’ Basic Economy product, generous on carry-on inclusion (one full carry-on plus personal item) but stripped on most other dimensions (no checked bag, seat at check-in, last boarding in Group F, only a same-day confirmed change for a fee, and a 50% credit only if cancelled 14+ days out).
+For carry-on-only travelers with firm dates and no Atmos Rewards status goals, Saver delivers the cheapest Alaska fare at typical $20-50 below Main.

-Mileage Plan is dramatically valuable thanks to Oneworld membership (since 2021), with American, British Airways, Cathay Pacific, JAL, and Qatar all accessible for earning and redemption; the Sept 2024 Hawaiian merger added Hawaiian’s network on top.
-The 50% Saver earning rate is a meaningful penalty for Mileage Plan status builders; for them, the Main upgrade ($20-50) is structurally worth it.
+Atmos Rewards (the unified Alaska and Hawaiian program that replaced Mileage Plan in 2026) is dramatically valuable thanks to Oneworld membership (since 2021), with American, British Airways, Cathay Pacific, JAL, and Qatar all accessible for earning and redemption; the Sept 2024 Hawaiian merger added Hawaiian’s network on top.
+The 50% Saver earning rate is a meaningful penalty for Atmos Rewards status builders; for them, the Main upgrade ($20-50) is structurally worth it.

 The Alaska Visa Signature Card ($95 annual fee, Bank of America co-brand) often pays for itself with the free first checked bag benefit (covers cardholder + 6 companions on same booking) and the annual Companion Fare ($99 + taxes for one round-trip companion ticket).
 For Alaska-flying households, the card is structurally the right pick.